Pa. Vijay: Career

-Vijay is a native of Jayankondam but grew up in Coimbatore where his Father Balakrishnan was Working with National Raw Factory as Spinning man.
-His mother Saraswathi was a teacher in Government School Kovai.
+Vijay is a native of Jayankondam but grew up in Coimbatore where his father Balakrishnan was working with the national raw factory as a spinning man.
+His mother Saraswathi was a teacher in a government school in Coimbatore.
 He met K. Bhagyaraj through his brother, who was a family friend and worked with him in films and his magazine, Bhagya.
 Vijay made his debut as lyricist in Gnanapazham in 1996 and went on to write many popular songs.

 Vijay was originally supposed to make his acting debut with Thaai Kaaviyam however the film was shelved after the launch.
 He then made his acting debut with Gnabagangal (2009) for which he also wrote the script.